How to Sign Out Other Users in Windows 11

 Using Task Manager

-You can sign out other users in Windows 11 quickly using the Task Manager.
-This tool shows you exactly who is logged in, letting you end their session right away if needed.
+You can sign out other users in Windows 11 using the Task Manager.
+This tool shows you exactly who is logged into your computer, letting you end their session right away if you need to.
+Just open Task Manager by searching for it or pressing Ctrl+Shift+Esc.

 - Open the Start menu, search for Task Manager, and open the app.
 You can also press Ctrl+Shift+Esc on your keyboard.